Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Target 60% equity / 40% bonds, current 68% / 32%: 8 percentage point drift.
 Threshold-based rebalancing typically 5% drift triggers action.
-Under 5%: hold.
-10%+ often warrants rebalance — extended drift changes risk profile meaningfully.
+Under 5% is commonly treated as within tolerance; 10%+ is often treated as a trigger — extended drift changes the risk profile meaningfully.

 Quick example